barshashrest/Insight-EatSleepTweetRepeat/README.md

 The Hadoop cluster receives the data from the consumers and breaks it into smaller pieces called blocks so as to store large data in a distributed fashion throughout the cluster.
 This partionining into blocks makes map and reduce jobs faster as they can now be applied to smaller subsets of large datasets.
 Finally the data is stored in block sizes of 90-95MB (out of 128MB).

 ##Batch Processing
 I used Spark and SparkSQL to process the data in batches from HDFS and make my queries.
-For this part, I had to get all movies that are in theatres from TMDB then match the movie name to a tweet text to check if the movie was being talked about on Twitter.
+For this part, I had to get all movies that are in theatres from TMDB then map the movie name to a tweet text which contained the movie name.
 After this I had two tables: one which showed me all the tweets that contained a movie name from the movie list and the movie name itself for that day and another table which gave me the movie name, release date and the vote count of the movie for a particular day.
-Therefore I had to merge these tables by
+Therefore I had to join these tables based on both the movie name and the day of